Low stomach acid

 - Acid-reducing drugs: if you are taking PPIs or H2 blockers, you will most certainly have low stomach acid.
 This is because PPI binds to the parietal cells’ (the production house) acid pumps and permanently blocks acid production

 - Chronic H Pylori Infection: Helicobacter pylori is a bacterium shaped like a corkscrew that burrows through the mucus and sticks to the lining of your stomach.
-Depending on where these H phlori infectious colonies are in your stomach, you can also have low (body stomach) or high (antrum of stomach) stomach acid
+Depending on where these H pylori infectious colonies are in your stomach, you can also have low (body stomach) or high (antrum of stomach) stomach acid

 - Pernicious Anaemia (Autoimmune Atrophic Gastritis): this occurs when your immune response – antibodies attack parietal cells, losing functionality including the ability to produce stomach acid.
 Your parietal cells can also lose the ability to produce intrinsic factors to absorb vitamin B12.
 Hence the name pernicious anaemia, low B12 and you can become anaemic.